tateexon/ec2_docker_ami_builder/README.md

-# Cloudformation plus bash to create ami with docker
+# Create AWS AMI with Docker installed and running
+Uses cloudformation and aws cli v2.

 ## Instructions to build the ami:
 1. Install the aws cli.
-2. Creat an aws account.
+2. Create an aws account.
-3. Creat a group and a user to get an access key id and a secret access key
+3. Create a group and a user to get an access key id and a secret access key
 4. Fill out the vars.env with the gathered information.
 5. Run buildBaseAmi.sh